jensvansteen/ARtFrame-app/README.md

 ## Assignment

 The museum "Boijmans van Beuningen" in Rotterdam has to close for serval years for renovation works.
-In team we had to found a solution so that people would still be able to expercience the museum in a digital way.
+In team we had to find a solution so that people would still be able to expercience the museum in a digital way.

 ### Solution